FREQUENTLY ASKED QUESTIONS

 A mentor’s role includes:

 Yes, you must be able to demonstrate that because of your gender identity, sexual orientation or sexual characteristics you have been prevented or hindered from achieving your academic aspirations.
-You should also have a history of participating / or capacity to participate in the LGBTIQ+ community or be able to demonstrate that you plan to be an LGBTIQ+ leader in the future.
+You should also have a history of participating / or capacity to participate in the LGBTQIA+ community or be able to demonstrate that you plan to be an LGBTQIA+ leader in the future.

 No. Applications will close on 31 August and short-listed candidates will be determined in the period thereafter.